 - Significance F: Significance F is a crucial term to find the output of your model whether it is statistically significant or not.
 When the value of the Significance F is not greater than 0.05, the independent variables have a statistically significant relationship with the dependent variable.
 Here, it is 0.00001 which represents there is a significant relationship between the Unit Price and Promotion (x values) and Sales (y values).

-3rd Portion: Interpret Results of Multiple Regression Coefficients Table
+3. Interpreting Results of Multiple Regression Coefficients Table in Excel

 Let’s have a look at the last portion where you have to know the following terms.